Flag of Iron

 Flag Of Iron is a 1980 Shaw Brothers kung fu film directed by Chang Cheh and starring the Venom Mob.
+In 2022 the film received renewed interest after receiving a new western release by 88 Films.

 Plot

 The respected and noble ‘Iron Flag’ clan are at constant quarrel with their bitter rivals, the notorious ‘Eagles’, who oversee various illegal activities in the town.
 To resolve these matters, the chiefs of both clans agree to meet in person, accompanied by their most formidable fighters.
 The Iron Flag clans hierarchy suspect that the Eagles will not act in good faith, so, at the behest of ‘Iron Tiger’ Tsao Feng (Lu Feng), they invite the mysterious, hitman-for-hire, the ‘Spearman’ (Lung Tung Sheng) as back-up in case things go sour.

 Things indeed go sour and not only is the chief of the Eagles murdered, but so is the chief of the Iron Flag, both with spear tips in their backs from an unknown assailant.
 Confusion ensues as no one knows who has just committed these murders, but the mysterious Spearman looks on completely unfazed.
 With the chief of the Iron Flag dead, debate begins about who should be the new chief, which comes down to a choice between Tsao Feng or ‘Iron Leopard’ Brother Lo (Kuo Chui), both with their own group of supporters.
 When the police arrive at Iron Flag headquarters, no one knows who is responsible for what since there are no suspects, but nevertheless, the cops want to arrest someone to get the case settled quickly.
 Eventually, the police offer that while they will not outright charge someone with murder, at least one of the Iron Flag members must take responsibility for what occurred and leave town immediately.
 Brother Lo agrees to take responsibility and leave town, at the protest of both Tsao Feng and his close friend, ‘Iron Monkey’ Yuan Lang (Chiang Sheng).
 Tsao Feng promises to send him money and any other support that he needs while he’s away.